“But now you yourselves are to put off all these: anger, wrath, malice, blasphemy, filthy language out of your mouth.”

 Anger will take revenge on others.
 It often wants to get even.
 It may hurl threats.
-When we develop an orientation to anger, everything in the soul gets out of kilter.
-Anger will attempt to down grade others because of the desire for revenge.
+When we develop an orientation to anger, everything in the soul moves out of kilter.
+Anger will attempt to downgrade others because of the desire for revenge.
 The person may wake up because of guilt and say, “This is not me.
 Generally, I am a wonderful person.”
-Then he takes another dive into anger throwing a match on a pile of fireworks.
-Jealousy and resentment originating from anger produce criticism, nagging, judging, maligning, overt revenge and emotions out of kilter.
+Then he takes another dive into anger, throwing a match on a pile of fireworks.
+Jealousy and resentment originating from anger produce criticism, nagging, judging, maligning, overt revenge, and emotions out of kilter.

-Some of us may never become disposed to murder, rape or commit adultery but we may become tempted to express our anger unjustly.
+Some of us may never become disposed to murder, rape, or commit adultery but we may become tempted to express our anger unjustly.
 Yet anger is the prerogative of God and is an attempt to act like God.
-When we exercise anger we pour poison in our souls; it will sour our spirit.
+When we exercise subjective anger, we pour poison into our souls; it will sour our spirit.

-This is the first article of clothing God wants us to divest.
-God wants us to get rid of that silent, abiding anger.
+“Anger” is the first article of clothing God wants us to divest.
+God wants us to get rid of silent, abiding anger.
 Something that lasts like this is difficult to eradicate from our lives.
-It is an inveterate, slow burning, long-lasting, smoldering anger which refuses to be pacified.
+It is an inveterate, slow-burning, long-lasting, smoldering anger that refuses pacification.
 We love to nurse anger to keep it warm.

-This is a person who has been angry so long that anger has become part of his makeup.
+This kind of person has been angry so long that anger has become part of his makeup.
 Anger is the basis of his operations.
 He views all life from this vantage point.
-He becomes hostile, belligerent, warlike in his dealings with everyone.
-His loved ones may have the kindest of intentions toward him but he takes it wrong.
-He is adverse to everything, anything and anybody.
-It makes no difference whether there has been any factual wrong.
+He becomes hostile, belligerent, and warlike in his dealings with everyone.
+His loved ones may have the kindest intentions toward him, but he takes it wrong.
+He is opposed to everything, anything, and anybody.
+It makes no difference whether there has been any real wrong.
 He will suppose you are wronging him.
-His anger is a curved mirror which distorts all his relationships.
-He carries his hurt because he supposes you are hurting him in everything he does.
+His anger is a curved mirror that distorts all his relationships.
+He carries his hurt because he assumes you are hurting him in everything he does.

 Life is too short to nurture hurts.
 Anger hurts the person exercising anger more than the object of their anger.
-Frequent fits of anger produce in the soul a propensity toward bitterness and morosity.
-The mind then becomes ulcerated, peevish, querulous and wounded by the least occasion.
+Frequent fits of anger produce a propensity toward bitterness and morosity in the soul.
+The mind then becomes ulcerated, peevish, querulous, and wounded by the slightest occasion.
 Anger is the wind that blows out the light of reason.